 The accounts have been prepared on the assumption that the charity is able to continue as a going concern.
-The trustees acknowledge that the COVID-19 pandemic has had a profound impact on the global economy.
-Accordingly they have considered the impact of this issue on the charity's current and future financial position.
-As the charity has already secured substantial funding for 2021/22, holds unrestricted, general reserves of £638,175 and a cash balance of £642,707, the trustees consider that the charity has sufficient reserves to continue as a going concern for a period of at least 12 months from the date on which these financial statements are approved.
+As of the 31 March 2022, the charity holds unrestricted, general reserves of £619,569 and a cash balance of £809,517.
+As the charity has already secured substantial funding for 2022/23 and was notified of a £5m donation shortly after year end, the trustees consider that the charity has sufficient reserves to continue as a going concern for a period of at least 12 months from the date on which these financial statements are approved.